ZarahShibli/Customers-Segmentation/README.md

 - Orders: 25 features
 - Users: 8 features
 - OrderPayment: 5 features
-- plots:
+*plots:
+1-How can the user pay in mandoob tuwaiq app?,what are the most used Payment methods?
 ![image](https://user-images.githubusercontent.com/81440100/125504560-9165bcbd-3e22-4a22-9c86-69df1c7a2356.png)

-We created bar chart to Shows The most Payment methods based on Product category.the Food Product category is the most used cash payment method with 500 order
+Product category Food is the most used cash payment method with total number of order 500